shibinrajumathew/practz-mobile-app/README.md

  ```cd project_folder``` <br/>
  ```react-native run-android``` <br/>
  <h2>Optional steps</h2> <br/>
- For some reason on linux some more steps may needed<br/>
+ For some reason, in linux some more steps may needed<br/>
- (if from linux getting "Unable to load script from assets index.android.bund<br/>le")<br/>
+ (if you getting "Unable to load script from assets index.android.bundle")<br/>
 <br/>
-6.(in project directory) mkdir android/app/src/main/assets
+6.(in project directory) mkdir android/app/src/main/assets<br/>
 7.react-native bundle --platform android --dev false --entry-file index.js --bundle-output android/app/src/main/assets/index.android.bundle --assets-dest android/app/src/main/res
 <br/>
 You can automate the above steps by placing them in scripts part of package.json like this:<br/>